DouglasUrner/GDP1/units/1/assignments/U1.2-shapes-and-randomization/index.md

 ## Challenges

-* Make a background without using the **background()** function.
+* If Game Lab didn't have a **background()** function, what other functions could you use to acheive the same result?
 * In step 8 make the cloud look more "cloudlike".
 * In step 12 generate a random color.
-* Use the randomNumber() function to create a realistic cloud.
+* Use the **randomNumber()** function to create a realistic cloud.
 Vary the shape *and* position of the cloud.
 Does it look better if you also vary the color a bit?
 What are reasonable bounds on your parameters?

 ## Submission